Microblading Treatment – What to expect:

 - You arrive and fill out client forms.
 We apply numbing creme if you wish (optional).

-- Before pictures are taken and your facial structure, eyebrow hair pattern, hair and skin tone is analyzed.
+- Before pictures are taken and your facial structure, eyebrow hair pattern, hair and skin tone are analyzed.

 - Detailed measurements are taken and a proposed shape is drawn on.